|Dates / Deadlines:|

-The Irish Media Experience offers students a unique opportunity to gain exposure to and appreciate the evolution of media systems in one of the most dynamic environments in Europe: Dublin, Ireland.
-Through a combination of learning modalities students will learn about the Easter Rising in 1916 and other significant events that have had the most significant impact on Irish newspapers, films, music, broadcast stations and internet operations.
-Much of this will occur through firsthand experience as we will meet and talk with major media figures.
-These include newspaper reporters and editors, Irish bloggers and radio hosts, as well as people in the public relations, advertising, and filmmaking industries.
-We will also visit many locations of the burgeoning film industry in Ireland to meet with area professionals.
-We won’t simply invite them to our classroom – we will go to where they work to talk with them about their jobs and consider the role and evolution of media in the nation.
+The Irish Media Experience offers students a unique opportunity to gain exposure to and appreciate the evolution of media systems in one of the most dynamic environments in Europe: The Republic of Ireland.
+Through a combination of learning modalities students will learn about the Easter Rising in 1916, the birth of the Republic of Ireland and other significant events that have had the most significant impact on the development of the nation and its major media: Irish newspapers, films, music, broadcast stations and internet operations.
+Much of this will occur through firsthand experience as we will meet and talk with professionals and academics across media disciplines in Ireland.
+These include newspaper reporters and editors, radio hosts, advertising/public relations professionals, as well as authors/teachers who study the Irish media.
+We won’t simply invite them to our classroom – we will go to where they work to talk with them about their jobs.
 Ultimately, students will work with and talk to the men and women who are central to Irish media today.

 All instruction for this program will be conducted in English.
 No prior language experience is required.

 Participants will earn credit for HON 320 (3 credit hours) for participation in this program.
 The HON 320 course counts as an interdisciplinary course as well as an upper-level course for COM majors.
 For students who are not majoring in Communication Studies or are not members of the university's honors college, the course will count as a general elective.